Do you know how Google arranges the search result information on the result pages?

 It is important to gain backlinks from high-authority websites that have a good reputation in your industry.
 The quality of the backlinks matters more than the quantity.

-Gaining an SSL certificate might seem like an unnecessary hassle, but it has a big impact on a website’s ranking.
+Getting an SSL certificate might seem like an unnecessary hassle, but it has a big impact on a website’s ranking.
 It is a definitive ranking factor, but it usually considered a tiebreaker.
 For example, if you have two websites with great content, backlinks, and authority, Google will rank the website with an SSL certificate higher.

 User interaction has a massive influence on SERP ranking.
 Google wants to please search engine users.
 It takes into consideration what they like and what they don’t like to rank websites.
 It will consider factors like: